iancanderson/schemy/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your rails app's Gemfile in the development group:

+    group :development do
       gem 'schemy'
+    end

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install schemy

 ## Usage

-TODO: Write usage instructions here
+Within your rails app, run

+    bundle exec rake schemy:indexes

 ## Contributing